Cool Hand Peter: Plot

 When Cleveland Brown returns to Quahog for a week, he visits his old friends Peter, Joe and Quagmire.
 When Peter gets tired of his wife, Lois, constantly demanding for him to do chores, he and the rest of the group decide to take a road trip to New Orleans, Louisiana.
 Whilst their husbands are away, Lois, Bonnie and Donna proceed to enjoy "girl time", resulting with them doing wine-induced childish antics which include forcibly dressing Brian in a humiliating bumblebee costume.

 While driving through a rural area in Georgia, Peter and his group are pulled over by the local sheriff, and Peter makes every effort to talk as annoyingly and rudely to him as possible.
-But the Sheriff is more offended by Cleveland's attempt to calmingly explain themselves, punching out their left headlights and then planting a bag of marijuana in their trunk.
+But the Sheriff is more offended by Cleveland's attempt to calmingly explain themselves, punching out their left headlights and then planting a bag of cannabis in their trunk.
 The group are then sent to a county work camp where they are forced to perform various tasks, including ditch digging and rock crushing.
 As their stay in the jail supposedly comes to an end, the warden then approaches them and tells them that their stay has been extended an additional thirty days.
-Learning from another prisoner that they might be locked up forever, the group decides to break out of the prison when the prison guard's eyes are diverted.
+Learning from another prisoner that they might be locked up forever, the group decides to break out of the prison.
+Joe deliberately falls out of his wheelchair as a distraction and the gang escapes.
 Successful in their attempt, they soon come across a house where they discover a set of handcuff and shackle keys.

 They then discover that they are in the sheriff's home, who returns soon after.
 Peter tries to pretend to be his wife while hiding in a closet, and he convinces the sheriff to let the fugitives go free.
 This exchange ends with the sheriff asking for a hug, which makes Peter jump out of the closet and reveal the group, making the sheriff realizing that he doesn't have a wife.
 The entire police force then comes after them, until they are able to jump on a train and arrive in Quahog, only to be met by the sheriff and his deputies.
 Joe, however, had called ahead and arranged for the Quahog police department to arrive and rescue them.
-Joe then wrecks the sheriff's car, shoots him in the leg, and demands he leave Quahog.
+Joe then wrecks the sheriff's car and shoots him in the kneecap before chastising him for his corrupt actions as a law enforcement officer, demanding he leave Quahog.
+As the Georgia police force drive away, Joe remarks he is grateful to be in the north, "where people are civilized", only for he and the others to be insulted by Mayor West as he passes by on a bicycle immediately afterwards.